PaulLiong-Portfolio/Database_Management_System_Hands-on_Project/README.md

 ## Project Overview

-- From a Task Force Project Group
+- Form a Task Force Project Group
 - Design and implement a new relational database for a small corner shop the sells a range of groceries and domestic products

 ## Results